sigmaSd/Eltrafico/README.md

 If [nethogs](https://github.com/raboof/nethogs) is installed on your system, `eltrafico` will use it automatically to show programs live network usage

+## Technical details
+Eltrafico is split on 2 binaries (since version 0.2.0, unreleased):

+1- `eltrafico`: create gui and call `nethogs` and `eltrafico_tc` as privileged process using pkexec

+2- `eltrafico_tc`: traffic shaping, can be controlled via stdin, for the list of commands see https://github.com/sigmaSd/Eltrafico/blob/sudo_isolation/src/eltrafico_tc/main.rs#L252 and https://github.com/sigmaSd/Eltrafico/blob/sudo_isolation/src/eltrafico_tc/main.rs#L79

+This allows to run the gui as a normal user, and ask for higher privilege only for `eltrafico_tc` and `nethogs` binaries

 ## Current State
 Works on my pc (TM)